-Industry leading masterplanners, including Rafael Viñoly, Farrells and Allies & Morrison, have worked together to redesign the area and choreograph the neighbouring developments.
+Industry-leading masterplanners, including Rafael Viñoly, Farrells and Allies & Morrison, have worked together to redesign the area and choreograph the neighbouring developments.
 The entire place is now being shaped by the latest placemaking and urban design principles – creating a pedestrian-centred environment with active, inviting public space, cultural attractions, parks and gardens.
-It will be a unique London quarter with a beautifully crafted riverside access, modern spaces and a wealth of stunning new architecture.
+It is becoming a unique London quarter with beautifully crafted riverside access, modern spaces and a wealth of stunning new architecture.

 A continuous green corridor will stretch through the district from west to east – providing a beautifully landscaped, green and car-free pathway from Battersea Power Station all the way to Vauxhall Cross.
 Along its route the park will open out into a variety of open spaces and will extend off into the new developments, connecting other public squares, shopping parades, hotels, parks and gardens.

-This extraordinary green channel will be entirely open to the public and a focal point for shopping, sports, leisure and recreation, outdoor events and all forms of fun.
+This extraordinary green ribbon will be entirely open to the public and a focal point for shopping, sports, leisure and recreation and outdoor events.

 It will offer a new pedestrian and cycle route through the centre of Nine Elms – a green and pleasant alternative to the main road.
 At four key spots along the way, it will connect to the Thames River Path to offer visitors the chance to switch between the park and water’s edge by foot or by bike.

-Like the linear park, the new river walk will be a focus for arts & culture, with the new US Embassy and the refreshed Battersea Power Station on its sides.
-There will also be a huge range of shops, cafes, restaurants, cultural attractions and event space.
+Like the linear park, the new river walk will be a focus for arts and culture, with the new US Embassy and the restored Battersea Power Station along the route.
+There will also be a huge range of shops, cafes, restaurants, cultural attractions and event spaces.
 It will link up with other public spaces along the route – opening out into parks, squares and gardens where people can come to enjoy all that Nine Elms has to offer.